Every City in the USA

 These figures come from the U.S. Census Bureau’s Vintage 2019 release — a separate, earlier methodology.
 They’re shown here as historical context only; the 2010 and 2019 values aren’t directly comparable to the 2020–2025 series above.

-Population grew 4.1% from 2010 to 2019 (V2019 — see seam note below).
+Population grew 4.0% from the July 2010 estimate to 2019 (V2019 — see seam note below).

 2010 base: 526,634 2010: 527,160 2011: 530,709 2012: 531,880 2013: 532,945 2014: 534,800 2015: 535,607 2016: 537,528 2017: 541,377 2018: 544,858 2019: 548,073 2010 base 2019